-E-mobility concept for large cities

-ElectricFeel, a business idea emerging from the Climate-KIC 2010 Summer School, proposes a new urban mobility system provider, offering one-way rentals of electric vehicles for individuals and companies.
-The project is currently being nurtured in the Climate-KIC environment and receives pre-seed funding from ETH Zurich and business coaching from the former Head of R&D of Alstom Power.
-In December 2010, the project was awarded the special 100-year KPMG Inspiration Grant.
-Start-up of the company is planned for mid-2011.
+E-mobility concept for large cities "You actually understand what climate change is actually about."
+ElectricFeel, a business idea emerging from the Climate-KIC 2010 Summer School, proposes a new urban mobility "This is not something I could have learned at my own university." system provider, offering one-way rentals of electric vehicles for individuals and companies.
+The project is currently being nurtured in the Climate-KIC environment and receives pre-seed funding from FTLL Zurish and business "I think that the course was successful in building a community - the Climate-KIC provides us access to a network of support and contacts in academia and business so that we are empowered to act." funding from ETH Zurich and business coaching from the former Head of R&D of Alstom Power.
+In December 2010, the project was awarded the special 100- year KPMG Inspiration Grant.
+Start-up o the company is planned for mid-2011.
+Unique in what it taught, how it was taught and who it was